-In assessing identity or confusing similarity, the Panel finds that the disputed domain name is identical to the SELOGER trademark, because it incorporates the entirety of such mark with the addition of the TLD <.mom>.
+In assessing identity or confusing similarity, the Panel finds that the disputed domain name is identical to the ESSELUNGA Trademark, because it incorporates the entirety of such mark with the addition of the TLD <.top>.

-According to the established case law, the TLD is usually disregarded for the purpose of determination of identity or confusing similarity between the disputed domain name and the Complainant's trademark, as it is a technical requirement of the registration.
-The practice of ignoring the TLD in determining identity or confusing similarity is applied irrespective of the particular TLD, including with regard to new gTLDs (see 1.11 WIPO Overview 3.0).
+According to the established case law, the TLD is usually disregarded for the purpose of determination of identity or confusing similarity between the disputed domain name and the complainant's trademark, as it is a technical requirement of the registration.
+The practice of ignoring the TLD in determining identity or confusing similarity is applied irrespective of the particular TLD, including with regard to new gTLDs; the ordinary meaning ascribed to a particular TLD would not necessarily impact assessment of the first element.
+The meaning of such TLD may however be relevant to panel assessment of the second and third elements (see 1.11 WIPO Overview 3.0).